 - Shatavari.
 Another herb that increases in potency when added to warm milk is shatavari.
 This herb is fantastic if you find yourself on the vata end of the spectrum, with dryness throughout your body.
 Unlike many of the herbs described here as cleansing, this herb is very building, nourishing, and lubricating.
 Shatavari may be a significant phytoestrogen, so use this herb with some caution if you know you are estrogen sensitive.

 Consult an Ayurvedic practitioner to see if these and any other herbs would be appropriate for you.

 Let’s end on a, literally, uplifting topic.
-First, I’ll reiterate that there is no right size or shape of the breast.
+First, I’ll reiterate that there is no right size or shape of the breasts and chest area.
 What is popular today may not be so popular tomorrow.
-All breasts are beautiful.
+All bodies are beautiful.
 But, nonetheless, breasts are an important part of our physical appearance.
 For those who want a little augmentation, here are a few ideas to try.

 - Egg whites.
 Whisk two egg whites in a bowl and apply the whites to your breasts until they dry.
 To make it a spa-like experience, add a few drops of rose and lavender essential oils, which benefit the heart chakra.
 Wash off with a shower.

 - Breast mask.
 Make a paste of equal parts of ashwagandha, licorice, and fenugreek powders.
 Apply as a mask to the breasts.
 Wash off in the shower once the mask has fully dried.